bagussubagja/jetpack-compose-template/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.
 When contributing, please follow the existing code style and conventions, and provide clear and detailed descriptions of your changes.

-Author - Bagus Subagja (Last Modified: 26 April 2024)
+Author - Bagus Subagja (Last Modified: 26 April 2024 on gitlab, moved to github 04 August 2024)

 #### License